dshatwell23/lvds-to-gige/README.md

 ### Hardware

 The data transmission system is implemented in DE0-Nano board, which contains a Cyclone V system-on-chip (SoC), consisting of a single-board computer and an FPGA.
 The microprocessor of the single-board computer is a dual core ARM Cortex-A9.
 By using the FPGA, users of the DE0-Nano board can develop custom hardware and interact with the GPIO ports.
+In the FPGA, we implement four hardware blocks: (i) a demultiplexer, (ii) a static random-access memory (SRAM), (iii) a direct memory access (DMA) controller, and (iv) finite state machine (FSM) controller.